openrails/openrails/Source/Documentation/Manual/timetable.rst

 allows the player train to couple to any static train.

 However, this logic contains some actions which do not match the processing of timetable trains.
-*Therefore this has now been disabled for timetable mode*.
-*Presently, therefore, coupling of trains is not possible in timetable mode except for runround commands in dispose options*.
+Therefore, coupling of trains is not possible in timetable mode except for maneuvers specified explicitly with commands, such as ``$attach`` and ``$detach``.

-*Also uncoupling through the F9 window could be disabled in the near future for timetable mode*. *In due course, new attach/detach functions will be included in the timetable concept to replace the existing functions*.

 .. _timetable-shunting: